sumin-Ma/GALAMOST/docs/_build/html/_sources/module-anisotropic.rst.txt

 .. py:class:: BondForceAni(all_info)

-   initializes a method of bond force of anisotropic particles with system information.
+   The constructor of a method of bond force calculation of anisotropic particles.
    :param AllInfo all_info: The system information.

    .. py:function:: setParams(string bondtype, float Kbond, float rbond, float Kangle, float dangle)